-When I consult on travel health issues, the people who come to me often have questions about travellers’ diarrhea regardless of what sort of trip they’re planning.
+When I consult on travel health issues, the people who come to me often have questions about travellers’ diarrhea and that is regardless of what sort of trip they’re planning.
 So, I’ve come up with some FAQ (frequently asked questions) to help you be more aware about “Bali Belly” prevention during your trip or on your return.

 Bali Belly FAQ

 I saw an ad on TV about an oral vaccine for travellers’ diarrhea.
 Should I get it?

 Dukoral is an oral vaccine that provides travellers with about 50% effective protection against diarrhea caused by enterotoxigenic E. coli bacteria (ETEC) that produce toxins in your gut.
 While the bacteria are quite common, they are not the only source of travellers’ diarrhea and the vaccine offers no protection against the others.